BeduTeam8/Recepini-V1/README.md

 This is a project about a recipes website named Recipini.
 This webpage is connected to https://www.themealdb.com/ API.
 Functionalities include:
+* The user can look for recipes or specific ingredients with the search bar
+* The user can select a recipe and access to its full instructions and required ingredients.
+* The user can get a random recipe using the button "Random"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>